Readpato/dashboard-zoo-cologne-challenge/TASKS.md

 Add your solution below, either as an inline text or link to new documentation file(s) you've created.

 // Your solution

+Alright, now that we had our app up and running so that our staff can use it, we took the time to write the documentation in our [README](README.md) file, which states:

+- Tech stack we are utilizing
+- The requirements and dependencies we are utilizing
+- How to run our application
+- How to test our application

+We have also took the opportunity to:

+- Update dependencies to the latest versions
+- Add `simple-git-hooks` with `lint-staged` for code formatting and linting whenever we are commiting
+- Restructure the codebase for better maintainability
+- Create a CHANGELOG so we know which features we have added or removed

 ### Task 4: Test fixing